Anujverma89/cheetsheets/web/javascript.md

 // we cannot assign values to constant variable in js which is declared as const c = 18;
 console.log(c);

+//ojbects are not nested in they just point to another one
 ```

 ### Functions